coreweave/tensorizer/examples/benchmark/README.md

 The serialization benchmark job has a number of parameters that can be edited in the job manifest via environment variables.
- - `MODEL_ID`: Huggingface model ID that will be saved and serialized
+ - `MODEL_ID`: HuggingFace model ID that will be saved and serialized
  - `NUM_TRIALS`: How many trials to run for each library in a single pod
- - `MODEL_PATH`: Where the model files will be saved.
+ - `MODEL_PATH`: Where the model files will be saved

 ### Deserialization